KawarabeEcma/ecma-guidlines/README.md

 -----

-# Guidelines for Secondary Works
+# Guidelines for Derivative creation (fan fiction)

 :warning: Please [let me know](https://github.com/KawarabeEcma/ecma-guidlines/issues) if there are incorrect in these English sentences.